jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 In order for it to work for your machine, you need to do two things.

 ##### Find the filesystem UUID
 Run `cfdisk` and select your EFI partition to see its filesystem id.
-The shape should be similar to `129D-B845`.
+For example, mine is `129D-B845`.
 Replace `TODO-ID` in the above GRUB entry with your id.
 Here's what it should look like:

 ```text